 A Financial Asset, also has known as financial instruments or securities, is not a physical asset but is part of the intangible asset of an entity.
 They derive their value from the contractual claim.
 It can be readily and easily converted to cash.
 Some are bank balance, shares, short-term investments, treasury bills, etc.

-It is represented usually as a certificate, receipts, or another legal document.
-Financial assets are usually created by or related to the lending of money.
+It is usually represented as a certificate, receipts, or another legal document.
+Financial assets are often created by or related to the lending of money.
 They are widely used to finance real estate and ownership of tangible assets.

 List of Financial Assets Examples